 - Exclusive deals that only this new campaign will get them

-- Notifications for order confirmation, deliveries, inventory availability, etc.
+- Notifications for order confirmation, deliveries, and inventory availability

-If subscriber migration is slow, try being direct about switching phone numbers.
-This way, your subscribers will have a sense of urgency that if they don’t opt-in for the new phone number, then they will no longer receive promotions.
-Just remember that if you mention a deprecation date to your current subscribers, that you should adhere to that date to maintain a good customer experience with your brand.
+If subscriber migration is going slowly, give your subscribers a sense of urgency that if they don’t opt in for the new phone number, they’ll no longer receive promotions.
+Just remember that if you mention a deprecation date to your current subscribers, you should adhere to that date.

-As your subscribers are migrating from an old phone number to a new one, be sure to unsubscribe them from the old campaign.
-This way, you can ensure that there is no overlap in communication and that you will have clean reliable subscriber data.
-Decrease duplicate messages will also improve your user experience and help keep costs down.
+As your subscribers migrate from an old phone number to a new one, be sure to unsubscribe them from the old campaign.
+That way, you can avoid any overlap in communication and maintain clean, reliable subscriber data.
+Eliminating duplicate messages also improves your user experience and helps keep costs down.

-Even though the suggestions in this article cover many aspects of phone number migration, it’s important to first understand your subscribers before running new campaigns.
-Find out what incentivizes them the most and the best times to send them information, just to name a few.
-Here are some additional points to running successful and engaging migration campaigns.
+Before you implement any of these suggestions or run any new campaigns, seek to understand your subscribers.
+Find out what incentivizes them the most and the best times to send them information.
+Here are some additional thoughts on running successful and engaging migration campaigns.

 Focus on customer engagement.
-Regardless of the purpose of your campaign, always plan for long term customer engagement and focus on high quality content and promotions that align with your product and customer incentives.
+Regardless of the purpose of your campaign, always plan for long-term customer engagement and offer high-quality content and promotions that align with your product and customer incentives.

 Create meaningful content.
-Meaningful content should be aligned with your customer engagement strategies and company goals.
+Aligned your content with your customer engagement strategies and company goals.
 For example, simple discounts are overdone and don’t offer any engagement mechanisms.
-However, if you put a discount at the end of an engaging SMS survey or riddle, then subscribers are not only receiving a discount, but the engagement will likely be more memorable and encourage customer loyalty.
+However, if you put a discount at the end of an engaging SMS survey or riddle, then the engagement will likely be more memorable and encourage customer loyalty.

 Optimize your campaign delivery times.
-CTIA (Cellular Telecommunication Industries Association) guidelines suggest that all marketing campaigns and promotional messages should be sent between 8:00 AM - 9:00 PM local time.
-This not only ensures that your campaigns stay compliant, but it also assures that your messages are read in a timely fashion.
-Optimal times during the week are typically during the morning commute (i.e., mornings between 8:00 AM and 10:00 AM) and lunch times (i.e., between 11:30 AM and 1:30 PM).
-During these times, subscribers are typically more susceptible to promotional messaging.
+CTIA (Cellular Telecommunication Industries Association) guidelines suggest that all marketing campaigns and promotional messages should be sent between 8:00 a.m. and 9:00 p.m. local time.
+This not only ensures that your campaigns stay compliant, it also ensures that your messages are read in a timely fashion.
+Optimal times during the week are typically during the morning commute (between 8:00 and 10:00) and lunch times (between 11:30 and 1:30).
+During these times, subscribers are typically more receptive to promotional messaging.

 Limit SMS frequency for better user experience.
-To maintain good customer experience, it’s better to send meaningful messages once a week.
-Therefore, you should only send a maximum of 4 text messages a month.
-With this in mind, plan your campaigns so that your messages are concise and to the point.
-Subscriber churn can have a significant negative impact for any business.
-Therefore, all businesses should take special precautions to reduce your customer churn rate while migrating phone numbers.
+To maintain good customer experience, send meaningful messages no more than once a week.
+Plan your campaigns so that your messages are concise and to the point.

 Set a realistic migration rate.
-Since it’s not realistic to migrate every customer to your new campaign, it’s important to set realistic expectations before the migration begins.
-This ensures that there will be a reasonable completion date and that the migration won’t drag on unnecessarily.
-Acceptable migration rates can vary across industry and campaigns, so there is no fixed number to adhere to.
-However, it’s important to consider this number from a gain as well as cost perspective.
+Since it’s not realistic to migrate every customer to your new campaign, it’s important to set realistic expectations before the migration begins to ensure that there will be a reasonable completion date and that the migration won’t drag on unnecessarily.
+Acceptable migration rates can vary across industry and campaigns.

-For example, given that you are trying to migrate 10,000 subscribers and have set your acceptable migration rate at 80%.
-That means that the old phone number can be deprecated when 80% (i.e. 8,000) subscribers opt-in to your new campaign.
-However, this means that you should also be willing to lose 20% or 2,000 subscribers during the migration.
+As an example, suppose you’re trying to migrate 10,000 subscribers and have set the acceptable migration rate at 80%.
+That means that you can deprecate the old phone number when 8,000 subscribers opt in to your new campaign.
+It also means that you’ve accepted that you’re willing to lose 2,000 subscribers during the migration.

-If you’re thinking about migrating phone numbers, feel free to chat with our customer success team.
-We are always happy to help answer any questions you may have.
+If you’re thinking about migrating phone numbers, have a chat with our customer success team.
+We can help answer your questions.